jinghuazhao/Omics-analysis/BMI/README.md

                                 --ref_ld_chr LDREF/1000G.EUR. --chr $chr --out fusion.$chr.dat
 done
 ```
 Note again a header is customised and results are obtained by chromosome.
-Additionally, we can do colocalisation analysis.
+Additionally, we can do prepare for fine-mapping, colocalisation analysis.

 ## References